Accidental Landlord: Capital Gains Tax, Income Tax, Stamp Duty & More

 Do I need to change my mortgage, and what about accidental landlord taxes?

-While becoming a landlord brings with it several new rules and commitments, your chief concern will likely involve your mortgage set up.
-If you’re on the verge of becoming an accidental landlord, you’ll want to speak with an expert mortgage advisor.
+While becoming a landlord brings with it several new rules and commitments, the chief concern will likely involve getting a mortgage set up.
+If one is on the verge of becoming an accidental landlord, they’ll want to speak with an expert mortgage advisor.

-This is because you’ll need to tell your lender about your changing circumstances to get approval to rent out the property.
+This is because they’ll need to tell their lender about their changing circumstances to get approval to rent out the property.
 There’s two main ways to go about this.
-You could obtain a “consent-to-let-agreement” from your lender, which will allow you to rent out your property without needing to formally change your mortgage.
+They could obtain a “consent-to-let-agreement[4]” from their lender, which will allow them to rent out their property without needing to formally change the mortgage.
 These agreements are ideal for short-term plans.

-Or, you could switch to a buy-to-let mortgage.
+Or, one could switch to a buy-to-let mortgage.
 This may be the likelier option and fortunately, optionality is on the rise in the market.
-The number of available buy-to-let mortgages has bounced back to pre-mini-Budget levels.
+The number of available buy-to-let mortgages has hit record highs in recent weeks, according to Moneyfacts[5].

-If you’ve become an accidental landlord, tax changes will likely be your main concern.
-Landlords face many unique tax obligations, which can catch you off guard.
+Should one become an accidental landlord, tax changes will also likely be a key concern.
+Landlords face many unique tax obligations, which can catch some off guard.
 Tax rules for any investment will always be complicated.
 The fact that the government can tweak the rules as it sees fit doesn’t help.

-To fully be on top of what you owe the state as a landlord, it’s probably best to seek out expert guidance from accountants and other professionals.
-But, there are a few key levies you can get ahead of.
+To fully be on top of what one owes to the state as a landlord, it’s probably best to seek out expert guidance from accountants and other professionals.
+But there are a few key levies one can get ahead of.

 blog divider bottom